-Editor's note: To our passionate and ardent supporters of SUCCESS magazine, we hear and appreciate the authentic and sincere initial reaction many of you have expressed via social media at the concept of a cover story that in any way may not reflect the values and...
-Read more.
+Editor's note: To our passionate and ardent supporters of SUCCESS magazine, we hear and appreciate the authentic and sincere initial reaction many of you have expressed via social media about this cover story.
+Thank you for the thoughtful discussion and we hope this furthers the debate about this controversial segment of marketing.

 Ray Bradbury in his 1953 book Fahrenheit 451 predicted a world where we’d watch giant televisions the size of a wall and we’d participate in these shows with the “neighbors,” as he called them.
 Years later, that’s exactly what people are doing.
 Reality TV is no longer something out of a sci-fi novel but part of Main Street culture that has changed whom we admire, what we buy and how we purchase it.

 Nobody admits to watching reality shows and yet half of the top 10 TV shows last year were from among that category, which includes such entertainment juggernauts as Jersey Shore, The Bachelor, and Millionaire Matchmaker.
 But the creation of the “famous for being famous” has never been more chronicled, criticized and epitomized than in the No. 1 reality show Keeping Up with the Kardashians, and its No. 1 star, Kim Kardashian.